-If you would like to know much more about the intelligent design behind my Minibeds-on-Plastic gardening system, check out the 27-page Minibeds-on-Plastic 2017 Report that I have put together.
-A pdf download of the report is only $4.99.
+If you would like to know much more about the intelligent design behind my Minibeds-on-Plastic gardening system, check out the 100-page Minibed Gardening pdf report that I have put together.

-report I have put together for those who want
+100-page report I have put together for those

 CLICK HERE FOR DETAILS